How to File DC Articles of Incorporation

 Step 2: Submit the Articles of Incorporation in DC

-• Offline filing: Send the form by mail to Department of Consumer and Regulatory Affairs, Corporations Division, P.O.
+• Offline filing: Send the form by mail to the Department of Consumer and Regulatory Affairs, Corporations Division, P.O.
 Box 92300, Washington, D.C.
 20090

 Cost of Filing the Articles of Incorporation in DC

 The cost of filing the Articles of Incorporation in DC is an important aspect to consider when starting a new business.
 This one-time fee is necessary for officially registering your corporation with the Secretary of State and can vary depending on the specific requirements and regulations of DC.
 In some cases, additional fees may be required for expedited processing or other optional services.
 It is crucial for entrepreneurs to budget for this expense and research the specific costs associated with their DC in order to ensure a smooth and successful incorporation process.
 To file the Articles of Incorporation in DC, you must pay a filing fee.
-The filing fee is $220 for filing online and by mail filing.
+The filing fee is $99 for online and mail filing.

 FAQs